Weight-Sharing Regularization: PROOFS

 \subsection{Proof of \cref{thm:search_collision}}

 \begin{proof} \textbf{1.} If $i < i^\star$, we know that particle $i$ does not participate in any collisions, so its rightmost collision is itself.

-\textbf{2.} By \cref{prop:rightmost_collision}, $j(i)$ gives us the rightmost collision of particle $i$ when assuming it is the first particle.
+\textbf{2.} Recall that a chain of collisions starts from $(k, k + 1)$ and extends outwards.
+By \cref{prop:rightmost_collision}, $\operatorname{rmc}(i)$ gives us the rightmost collision of particle $i$ when assuming it is the first particle.
 Therefore, we should assume that particles less than $i$ don't exist.
 Without these particles, the final cluster of collided particles will still include $i$ but will end at some $j'$, where $k + 1 \leq j' \leq j^\star$.
 The rightmost collision of $i$ is, therefore, $j'$, which satisfies $j' > k$. \end{proof}